Idaho In Action / Regulated and Invasive Insect Pest/ Additional Info

 The Cooperative Agricultural Pest Survey Program (CAPS) is a federal program coordinated by the United States Department of Agriculture (USDA) Animal and Plant Health Inspection Service (APHIS) Plant Protection and Quarantine (PPQ) in collaboration with state departments of agriculture, universities and other entities.
 The CAPS Program provides funding and support for the state partners to conduct science-based surveys for exotic plant pests, diseases and weeds that have been identified as threats to U.S. agriculture and facilitates early detection, rapid response and management actions needed to address introduced pests that threaten US agricultural and natural ecosystems.

-Wheat, which is grown in 42 of Idaho’s 44 counties, is the No. 2 crop in Idaho in terms of total farm-gate revenue with its largest production areas in the eastern part of the state and the north central Palouse region.
-Nationally Idaho ranks ninth for wheat and wheat product exports.
-In 2022, Idaho farmers harvested approximately 1.1 million acres of wheat, which produced 81 million bushels of spring wheat and 90 million bushels of winter wheat with a combined production value of $759 million.
+Wheat, grown in 42 of Idaho’s 44 counties, is the No. 5 crop in Idaho in terms of total farm-gate revenue with its largest production areas in the eastern part of the state and the north central Palouse region.
+In 2023 Idaho ranked 6th nationally for wheat and wheat product exports.
+In 2024, Idaho farmers harvested approximately 1.1 million acres of wheat, which produced 89 million bushels of spring wheat and 89 million bushels of winter wheat with a combined production value of $566 million.

-During 2024 ISDA will conduct a trapping survey in the following 16 counties: Ada, Bingham, Bonneville, Canyon, Cassia, Elmore, Fremont, Gooding, Idaho, Jefferson, Madison, Minidoka, Owyhee, Power, and Twin Falls.
-The pests of concern are: Old World Bollworm and Small Brown Planthopper.
-Traps will be set out in May and serviced by ISDA field staff every two weeks.
-ISDA will also conduct two visual surveys, for Cochlicellid Snail, Maritime Garden Snail, Sunn Pest and Wheat Blast.
-The first visual survey will occur in June and the final one in July.
-This survey will run for approximately three months.
+In 2026, ISDA will conduct a trapping survey in 100 grain fields across 17 counties: Ada, Bingham, Bonneville, Canyon, Caribou, Cassia, Elmore, Gem, Idaho, Jefferson, Latah, Madison, Minidoka, Owyhee, Payette, Power, and Twin Falls.
+The main pests of concern are Old World Bollworm and Small Brown Planthopper.
+Traps will be set out in early May and checked every two weeks by ISDA field staff.

 KARNAL BUNT SURVEY

-In the Gem State wheat is grown in 42 of 44 Idaho counties, is the No. 2 crop in Idaho in terms of total farm-gate revenue with its largest production areas in the eastern part of the state and the north central Palouse region.
-Idaho ranks fifth nationally in production of all U.S. wheat.
-In 2022, Idaho farmers harvested approximately 1.1 million acres of wheat, which produced 81 million bushels of spring wheat and 90 million bushels of winter wheat with a combined production value of $759 million.
+Wheat, grown in 42 of Idaho’s 44 counties, is the No. 5 crop in Idaho in terms of total farm-gate revenue with its largest production areas in the eastern part of the state and the north central Palouse region.
+In 2023 Idaho ranked 6th nationally for wheat and wheat product exports.
+In 2024, Idaho farmers harvested approximately 1.1 million acres of wheat, which produced 89 million bushels of spring wheat and 89 million bushels of winter wheat with a combined production value of $566 million.

 The success of the Idaho wheat industry depends on its ability to export product to external markets, including the Asian market where a significant amount of the soft white wheat grown in the state is used in pastry and noodle making.
 The occurrence of Karnal Bunt (KB), a seed-borne fungal disease that was first identified in India in 1931, would adversely impact the state's export markets and give rise to major regulatory actions.
 Karnal Bunt was detected in the United States in March 1996 in durum wheat seed by the Arizona Department of Agriculture.
 A KB-free designation for the state of Idaho's wheat crop is critical to the industry's well-being since a high percentage of the wheat from Idaho is shipped or distributed to export markets, and many countries have a zero tolerance for KB in import shipments.